Now be honest… Does your WordPress blog suck? No, really — be honest.

-What I find surprising is these folks are intent on making their riches based on what they are willing to do, spend and learn.
-Not what is required, necessary and standard and customary.
+What I surprises me is these folks are intent on making their riches based on what they are willing to do, spend and learn.
+Not on what is necessary, standard and customary.
 Big difference.

-So how do you know if your WordPress Blog sucks?
+So how do you know if your WordPress blog sucks?

 having no like or equal; unparalleled; incomparable